 What is a Power BI dashboard and why does your business need one?

-A Power BI dashboard is an interactive, visual reporting surface that displays your business’s most important KPIs in real time - revenue, costs, customer acquisition metrics, inventory levels, and any metric you want to track.
-Microsoft Power BI is the world’s most widely adopted business intelligence platform, and in 2026, with its AI Copilot integration, it has reached a level that makes previously enterprise-only capabilities accessible to businesses of any size.
+A Power BI dashboard is an interactive, visual reporting surface that displays your most important KPIs in real time — revenue, costs, customer acquisition metrics, inventory levels, anything you want to track.
+Microsoft Power BI is the world's most widely adopted business intelligence platform, and in 2026, with its AI Copilot integration, it has reached a level that makes previously enterprise-only capabilities accessible to businesses of any size.

-BI dashboard development is not simply about “making pretty charts.”
-Its real value lies in unifying your scattered data sources - Excel spreadsheets, CRM, ERP, e-commerce platform, Google Analytics - into a single, interactive surface that enables immediate, data-driven decision-making.
+BI dashboard development is not about "making pretty charts".
+The real value is unifying scattered data sources — Excel, CRM, ERP, e-commerce, Google Analytics — into a single, interactive surface that enables immediate, data-driven decision-making.

 The Gartner Magic Quadrant has placed Power BI at the top of the Leaders category for the tenth consecutive year.
-Here is why:
+Why:

-• Microsoft ecosystem integration: Native connections to Excel, Teams, SharePoint, Dynamics 365, and Azure services
+- Microsoft ecosystem integration: native connections to Excel, Teams, SharePoint, Dynamics 365, Azure

-• Price-to-value ratio: The Pro license at ~$10/user/month represents the best value in the industry
+- Price-to-value ratio: the Pro license at ~$10/user/month is the best value in the industry

 Power BI license types in 2026

 Not all dashboards are the same.
-Depending on their purpose, we distinguish three main types:
+Three main types by purpose.

 1. Operational dashboard